 Step 3: Make a connection

-Reach out to the potential research supervisors, contact information is listed on each investigator profile.
+Reach out to potential research supervisors with the contact information listed on their investigator profiles.

-When contacting potential research supervisors, it is important to make a good first impression:
+When contacting potential research supervisors, it is important to make a good first impression.
+We recommend the following:

 - Introduce yourself, your academic credentials and your work experiences

 - Do your research!
-Review the potential supervisors interests, how do they align with your research interests/goals?
+Review the potential supervisors' interests and how they align with your own research interests/goals.
 Why do you find that particular research area interesting?
-Why do you think they would make a good fit for your supervisor?
+Why do you think they would make a good fit as your supervisor?
+Be sure to tell them all this!

-- If you already have funding be sure to specify the source, value and duration
+- If you already have funding, specify the source, value and duration

-- Consider attaching your Common CV, resume or transcript so they can refer to your academic history
+- Consider attaching your Common CV, resume or transcript so they can refer to your academic history.
+You could also provide an overview of your research interests, activities and scholarly publications

 - Offer to meet with the research team (in-person or remotely) to continue the discussion

 No response?
-It is important to remember many researcher supervisors onsite are extremely busy so you may not always get a response.
+It is important to remember that many researcher supervisors onsite are extremely busy, so you may not always get a response.
+On average, BCCHR Investigators are contacted by 8-13+ students for summer research opportunities alone (2020 summer students indicated they reached out to approximately 10-20 potential supervisors).

 Step 4: Finalize expectations